RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ![Sign In page](docs/features/sign_in.png)

 ### Sign Out
-- If the user is signed-in, then only they can see this nav-item in navbar.
+- If the user is signed-in, then only they can see this nav-item in navbar
 - User will be taken to the Sign Out page
 - This was created by modifying Django inbuilt templates
+- When the user signs out, they are redirected to homepage

 ![Sign Out page](docs/features/sign_out.png)